kidanger/vpv/README.md

 **Colormap**: transformation of the pixels of an image.
 Contains contrast/brightness (scale/bias) parameters (output=scale\*pixel+bias) and a shader (to display optical flow, greyscale or color images).

-By combining these concepts, VideoProcessingViewer becomes a very convenient image/video viewer.
+By combining these concepts, vpv becomes a very convenient image/video viewer.

 For example, if two sequences share the same view, the same window and the same player, you can visualize the differences between two videos by flipping between them (using 'space').

-If you want to see both of them at the same time, attach the two sequences to different windows, and VideoProcessingViewer will show them side by side, still keeping the view and timing synchronized.
+If you want to see both of them at the same time, attach the two sequences to different windows, and vpv will show them side by side, still keeping the view and timing synchronized.

 If the images of multiple sequences don't have the same intensities (one between 0-255 and one between 0-1 for example), you can use two Colormap objects.
 They automatically adjust their parameters to normalize the image and fit its number of channels.